iluwatar/java-design-patterns/special-case/README.md

 ## Intent of Special Case Design Pattern

-To handle exceptional cases or specific conditions without cluttering the main code logic.
+The Special Case design pattern in Java offers a robust framework for addressing unique or exceptional conditions in software development without complicating the main codebase.

 ## Detailed Explanation of Special Case Pattern with Real-World Examples